faux-eccles/vrc-bae-watch/README.md

 # vrc-bae-watch
 Meme project to track VRC friend activity.
-Effectively provides no real functionality over just using the website
+Effectively provides no real functionality over just using the website.
+* Only tracks if they're online
+* Doesn't track status change or world changes

 ## Disclaimer
 This program violates VRC TOS, and probably shouldn't be used with any account you value.